chessmaster42/cws_injury/README.md

 -	AI don't always run the healing animation while performing First Aid
 -	Players may sometimes die once again immediately after respawn
 -	Zeus respawn mechanism sometimes interferes with the one in this system
--	Mines don't do the appropriate amount of damage to units that have this system loaded
+-	Mines don't always do the appropriate amount of damage to units

 Script Setup
 ============